nathsou/yodl/res/roadmap.md

 Support module instantiation within other modules.

-A module stores references to module instantiations.
+A module instance stores references to submodule instantiations.

 The list of all primitive components used in the top-level circuit can be collected by performing a DFS on module instances.